-Dr. Jackson was granted a full tuition scholarship to attend medical school at Washington University in St. Louis (a top ranked medical school).
+Dr. Jackson was granted a full tuition scholarship to attend medical school at Washington University in St. Louis.
 While there, he was elected to the Alpha Omega Alpha Medical Honor Society, an honor bestowed to those in the top of their medical school class.
-He completed his otolaryngology residency at Stanford University, where he and his family enjoyed experiencing the San Francisco Bay Area.
+He completed his otolaryngology residency at Stanford University.
 He completed a postgraduate fellowship in Otology and Neurotology at the Ear Research Foundation in Florida.

-After completing his fellowship and before moving to San Antonio, Dr. Jackson remained at the Ear Research Foundation as Director of Medical Education, enjoying the opportunity to teach physicians in training and perform research.
+After completing his fellowship and before moving to San Antonio, Dr. Jackson remained at the Ear Research Foundation as Director of Medical Education, enjoying the opportunity to teach other physician fellows in training and perform research.

 Dr. Jackson has published many medical journal articles, written text book chapters, and presented at many national meetings.
-He regularly teaches at an internationally advertised course for Otology/Neurotology in order to train other doctors in his specialty from around the world.
+He has frequently taught at internationally advertised courses for Otology/Neurotology in order to train other doctors in his specialty from around the world.
 His research awards include the John R. Smith Memorial Fund Award.
 He has published in the prestigious New England Journal of Medicine.